conda-incubator/setup-miniconda/README.md

-If your environment does not allow modifications to `~/.profile` or `~/.bashrc` (e.g. corporate self-hosted runners with restricted home directories), set `remove-profiles: "false"` and source conda manually on each step:
+If your environment does not allow modifications to `~/.profile` or `~/.bashrc` (e.g. corporate self-hosted runners with restricted home directories), set `run-init: "false"` and `remove-profiles: "false"` to prevent any profile modifications.
+You must then manually source conda in each step:

 ```yaml
 jobs: